Mythic Imagination Institute

-The Mythic Imagination Institute is a non-profit organization based in Atlanta, Georgia, whose purpose is to encourage a creative response to life, both individual and collective, through storytelling and mythology: "Every life is a story, and a story can change the world."
-The Institute's main vehicles for achieving this purpose are conferences, performance festivals, lectures, and educational classes.
+The Mythic Imagination Institute is a non-profit organization based in Atlanta whose purpose is to encourage a creative response to life, both individual and collective, through storytelling and mythology: "Every life is a story, and a story can change the world."
+The Institute's main vehicles for achieving that purpose are conferences, performance festivals, lectures, and educational classes.

 Past events organized or sponsored by Mythic Imagination Institute include: